adrian-soch/cam_lidar_framework/Docs/Sensor_Setup.md

 ### Initial Setup

+- Turn off Wifi.
+- In Ethernet settings.
+Set ethernet device to static IP 10.5.5.90, netmask is 24, Gateway empty.
 - Open `os1-991920100080.local` in browser.
-- In configuration tab, confirm the IP of the *UDP Destination Address* to 10.5.5.90
+- Find the configuration tab, confirm the IP of the *UDP Destination Address* to 10.5.5.90
-- In Linux settings set ethernet to static IP 10.5.5.90, netmask is 24, Gateway empty

 - Copy param and launch file from here [https://github.com/ros-drivers/ros2\_ouster\_drivers/tree/ros2/ros2_ouster](https://github.com/ros-drivers/ros2_ouster_drivers/tree/ros2/ros2_ouster)

 ### Optional - Update Firmware

 Minimum V2.1 required.
-Currently V2.4 is not supported by the driver unless you build from source
+Currently only V2.4 is available from Ouster website.
 1. Visit https://ouster.com/downloads/ and download the desired firmware image.
 2. Go to the LiDAR page same as in [Initial Setup](#initial-setup), and upload the new firmware.
 3. Wait for the sensor to reboot itself (this takes a few minutes for it to stop spinning and begin spinning again).